mooreryan/sample_seqs/README.md

 # Sampling

-Sampling stuff.
+Sample reads randomly....paired, single, or both at the same time!

+See [below](#usage) for usage info.

+## Version

-Currently, I'm on version 0.1.1.
+Currently, I'm on version 0.1.2.

 ## Install